mingruo233/algorithms_pratice/array/special minimal difference in matrix.md

-#Special.
+# pecial.
 Minimal Difference in matrix.md
 [question](https://www.programmercarl.com/kamacoder/0058.%E5%8C%BA%E9%97%B4%E5%92%8C.html)

 I was a bit not confident when doing the problem, have to double check the correct answer partially to ensure I am on the right page.